atucom/Responder/README.txt

 - Built-in MSSQL Auth server.
-  In order to redirect SQL Authentication to this tool, you will need to set the option -r to 1(NBT-NS queries for SQL Server lookup are using the Workstation Service name suffix) for systems older than windows Vista (LLMNR will be used for Vista and higher).
+  In order to redirect SQL Authentication to this tool, you will need to set the option -r to 1 (NBT-NS queries for SQL Server lookups are using the Workstation Service name suffix) for systems older than Windows Vista (LLMNR will be used for Vista and higher).
 This server supports NTLMv1, LMv2 hashes.
 This functionality was successfully tested on Windows SQL Server 2005 & 2008.

 - Built-in HTTP Auth server.
-  In order to redirect HTTP Authentication to this tool, you will need to set the option -r to 1 for Windows version older than Vista (NBT-NS queries for HTTP server lookup are sent using the Workstation Service name suffix).
+  In order to redirect HTTP Authentication to this tool, you will need to set the option -r to 1 for Windows versions older than Vista (NBT-NS queries for HTTP server lookups are sent using the Workstation Service name suffix).
 For Vista and higher, LLMNR will be used.
 This server supports NTLMv1, NTLMv2 hashes *and* Basic Authentication.
 This server was successfully tested on IE 6 to IE 10, Firefox, Chrome, Safari.

-- All hashes are printed to stdout and dumped in an unique file John Jumbo compliant, using this format:
+- All hashes are printed to stdout and dumped to an unique file that is John Jumbo compliant, using this format:
   (SMB or MSSQL or HTTP)-(ntlm-v1 or v2 or clear-text)-Client_IP.txt
-  The file will be located in the current folder.
+  The file will be located in current directory.

 CONSIDERATIONS
 ==============

-- This tool listen on several port: UDP 137, TCP 1433, TCP 80, TCP 139, TCP 445, Multicast UDP 5553.
+- This tool listens on several ports: UDP 137, TCP 1433, TCP 80, TCP 139, TCP 445, and Multicast UDP 5553.
-  If you run Samba on your system, stop smbd and nmbd and all other services listening on these ports.
+  If you run Samba on your system, stop smbd and nmbd and all other services listening on those ports.

 - This tool will *not* work on Windows by default.

-- Please note that if you don't use rainbow tables to crack the hashes, it is *better* change these 2 vars accordingly in Responder.py:
+- Please note that if you don't use rainbow tables to crack the hashes, it is *better* to change these 2 vars accordingly in Responder.py:

   line 47: " # Change this if needed.
 Currently using the same
              challenge as Metasploit since several rainbow tables were